stiknine/django-user-account/README.md

 A Django project which implements a custom user model, environment variable configuration (.env), django and auth logging, and a basic project layout.

 This allows you to get a Django project up and running quickly, with some recommended features and best practices already configured and ready to use.
-The custom user model adds a couple of features to be base auth system, makes email a unique field and a minimum length validator for the username.
+The custom user model adds a couple of features to the base auth system: makes email a unique field and a minimum length validator for the username.

 By default, MySQL is the pre-configured database engine.
 If your project uses a different database, such as PostgreSQL, you'll need to install any necessary Python packages and update the database settings prior to running the database migrate commands.

 ## Features

 * Custom User Model
-  * Recommended when starting a new project with authentication
+  * Recommended when starting a new project using authentication
 * django-environ
   * Settings are pre-configured to use the provided .env file
 * django-extensions